Osamu Tezuka: Personal life

 Tezuka was a descendant of Hattori Hanzō, a famous ninja and samurai who faithfully served Tokugawa Ieyasu during the Sengoku period in Japan.

 Tezuka's childhood nickname was gashagasha-atama: "messy head" (gashagasha is slang for messy, atama means head).
 As a child, Tezuka's arms swelled up and he became ill.
 He was treated and cured by a doctor, which made him also want to be a doctor.
 At a crossing point, he asked his mother whether he should look into doing manga full-time or whether he should become a doctor.
 At the time, being a manga author was not a particularly rewarding job.
 The answer his mother gave was: "You should work doing the thing you like most of all."
 Tezuka decided to devote himself to manga creation on a full-time basis.
 He graduated from Osaka University and obtained his medical degree, but he would later use his medical and scientific knowledge to enrich his sci-fi manga, such as Black Jack.

-Tezuka enjoyed insect collecting and entomology (even adding the character 虫 'bug' to his pen name), Disney, and baseball — in fact, he licensed the "grown up" version of his character Kimba the White Lion as the logo for the Seibu Lions of the Nippon Professional Baseball League.
+Tezuka enjoyed insect collecting and entomology (even adding the character 虫 'bug' to his pen name), Disney, and baseball—in fact, he licensed the "grown up" version of his character Kimba the White Lion as the logo for the Seibu Lions of the Nippon Professional Baseball League.
 A fan of Superman, Tezuka was honorary chairman of Japan's Superman Fan Club.

 In 1959 Osamu Tezuka married Etsuko Okada at a Takarazuka hotel.

 Tezuka met Walt Disney in person at the 1964 New York World's Fair.
 In a 1986 entry in his personal diary, Tezuka stated that Disney wanted to hire him for a potential science fiction project.

 In January 1965, Tezuka received a letter from American film director Stanley Kubrick, who had watched Astro Boy and wanted to invite Tezuka to be the art director of his next movie, 2001: A Space Odyssey (which was eventually released in 1968).
-Although flattered by Kubrick's invitation, Tezuka could not afford to leave his studio for a year to live in England, so he had to turn down the offer.
+Although flattered by Kubrick's invitation, Tezuka's schedule did not allow him to leave his studio for a year to live in England, so he had to turn down the offer.
 Although he was not able to work on 2001, he loved the film, and would play its soundtrack at maximum volume in his studio to keep him awake during long nights of work.

 Tezuka's son Makoto Tezuka became a film and anime director.